ssnaveenprakash/Assembly/x86_64/README.md

   * Little Endian - pointer points to LSB
   * Big Endian - pointer points to MSB
 * pointer always points to lower memory address? we have to figure it out
-  * Atleast in c , it seems pointer points to the Lowest address.
+  * Atleast in c , it seems pointer points to the Lowest address irrespective of whether the machine is Little Endian or Big Endian.